bohchun/bohchun.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Dr. Boh Chun's Academic Page"
+title: "Welcome to Dr. Boh Chun's Academic Page!"
 author_profile: true
 redirect_from:
   - /about/